 We place generic landscapes in your design for height, color and softness.
 We do not specialize in landscape.
 Please consult a professional to best guide you in this process.
 Often a local nursery will come to your house and make a plan knowing your climate and soil type.
 If you’re just looking for inspiration, check out these landscape beauties for curb appeal.

-Size: Determined by space; however, we recommend 1/3 – 1/4 the size of your door.
+Size: Determined by space; however, we recommend 1/3 to 1/4 the size of your door.
 We use aspectLED Ultra Thin for our recessed lighting.
 With options for light color and trim color, you can find the best option to meet your needs.
-For additional lighting tips, Click Here.
+You can find additional lighting tips here.

 Metal awnings may be ordered but are best sourced locally and installed by your contractor to ensure proper drainage and stability.
 The color of a metal awning will vary based on your environment and manufacturer of the product your contractor recommends.
 In direct sunlight a bronze metal may look brown with a hint of charcoal, whereas later in the day or a shaded area, the metal may look almost black.
 To achieve the look in your design, ask your contractor for samples of similar colors.
 Observe at different times of the day and in different areas before making your selection.

-Visit https://woodtone.com/product/rusticseries/rusticseries-lap/ and request samples of Summer Wheat, Aspen Ridge, Winchester Brown and Sand Castle which are all great colors.
+Visit the Woodtone website and request samples of Summer Wheat, Aspen Ridge, Winchester Brown, and Sand Castle, which are all great colors.
 We don’t take measurements so clients will need to work with their contractors using our renderings to determine size and selection.
-We generally prefer James Hardie with a 4-5” exposure, however, it’s really a personal preference based on project budget.
+We generally prefer James Hardie with a 4-5” exposure; however, it’s really a personal preference based on project budget.

 Wood Porch Ceilings / Soffits